 Not every healthcare system has a “Chief Transformation Officer.”
 It’s a title more likely to be found at CVS, Conagra, Viacom or CBS.
 But healthcare is an industry under transformation.
 The way healthcare providers get paid for their products and services is continuing to evolve.

-That’s why leading provider Novant Health tapped Angela Yoachem as their Chief Transformation and Digital Officer.
+That’s why leading health system Novant Health tapped Angela Yochem as their Chief Transformation and Digital Officer.
 She oversees the digital transformation of this network of physician clinics, outpatient facilities and hospitals with nearly 800 locations with over 2,400 physicians and 37,000 employees.

-Unlocking a health system’s technology power – and the best-yet patient experience
+Unlocking Novant Health’s technology power – and the best-yet patient experience – through digital innovation

 Swift decision making transformed medicine onsite and online in a time of crisis